Fiscal Methodology of the Project Extension

 - Any allowable adoption costs including Adoptions Assistance Payments.

-The following presentation provides participating Title IV-E California Well-Being Project counties details regarding changes to the Title XX Methodology used to administer the Title XX funds for Foster Care Assistance, Child Welfare Services Basic and CWS Augmentation.
+The following presentation provides participating Title IV-E California Well-Being Project counties details regarding changes to the used to administer the Title XX funds for Foster Care Assistance, Child Welfare Services Basic and CWS Augmentation.